Obbut/LogKit/README.md

 LogKit is available under the MIT license.
 See the LICENSE file for more info.

 ## Upcoming Features
-* LogKit Server:
+* LogKit Server
-* Better logging operators
+* Multithreading trough Grand Central Dispatch

 ## Changelog